 Don’t Get Scammed, Make Your Donation Count (Hurricanes, Fires & Other Natural Disasters)

-Sadly, the number of natural disasters happening every year are only increasing.
+Sadly, the number of natural disasters happening every year is only increasing.

 Our instincts are to jump in and help.
 Especially when it’s destinations we’ve explored and people we love.
 But, between the hundreds of organizations claiming to help and the opportunistic scammers, it also seems like no good deed goes unpunished.